alexbidiuk/sse-service/README.md

 // ....

-// some function that handles update from DB or whatever const processUpdate = (update) => {
+// some function that handles update from message queue or whatever const processUpdate = (update) => {
   const { userId, ...payload } = update;

-  sendSSEToClient(userId, payload); // this will send payload to every connection that user with userId has
+  // userId equals to value you passed as clientId in connectSSE method sendSSEToClient(userId, payload); // this will send payload to every connection that user with userId has

   // OR send update to all: